rutum/rutum.github.io/_posts/2020-1-6-how-to-win-friends-influence-people.md

 ---
 layout: post
-title: How to Win Friends and Influence People (book summary)
+title: How to Win Friends and Influence People
 description: A book summary of "How to Win Friends and Influence People", by Dale Carnegie
 categories: [book summary]
 filter: [Books]